Privacy Suite

 Source Code References:

-• Network: p2p/connection.go (TLS encryption)
+• Network: p2p/controller.go (TLS encryption)

 • Sender: cryptography/crypto/proof_verify.go (ring signatures)